-Get started on your Pathway now with these recommended courses!
-Then - See a counselor to create a CUSTOMIZED education plan personalized to your career and transfer goals!

-Required courses may change depending on a student's career and transfer goals, including requirements for cross-cultural and foreign language courses, and/or specific requirements for an individual CSU or UC.

-Unique transfer requirements for a specific institution can be found at www.assist.org.
+- Get started on your Pathway now with these recommended courses! - Then See a counselor to create a CUSTOMIZED education plan personalized to your career and transfer goals! - Required courses may change depending on a student's career and transfer goals, including requirements for cross-cultural and foreign language courses, and/or specific requirements for an individual CSU or UC. - Unique transfer requirements for a specific institution can be found at www.assist.org.

 - Questions?
 Talk to a Counselor Now!
-Main Campus, Fairfield: (707) 864-7101 Vacaville Center: (707) 863-7836 Vallejo Center: (707) 642-8188 Travis AFB: (707) 863-7878 Visit online at solano.edu/counseling - Contact Our Career Center to Learn Your Career Options!
-Call 707-864-7124, or email at CareerCenter@solano.edu Visit online at solano.edu/career - You Can Afford College!
-Learn more about Financial Aid!
-Call 707-864-7103. or email at FinancialAid@solano.edu Visit online at solano.edu/financial_aid - College is Accessible!
+Main Campus, Fairfield: (707) 864-7101 Vacaville Center: (707) 863-7836 Vallejo Center: (707) 642-8188 - Travis AFB: (707) 863-7878 Visit online at solano.edu/counseling

+■ Contact Our Career Center to Learn

+Your Career Options!
+Call 707-864-7124, or email at CareerCenter@solano.edu Visit online at solano.edu/career

+Call 707-864-7103, or email at FinancialAid@solano.edu Visit online at solano.edu/financial_aid

+■ College is Accessible!
 Contact our Disability Services Program (DSP) at 707-864-7136.